gradlab/GC_NYC/README.md

 ## scripts

+### shell

+Scripts to submit jobs to cluster for assembly and phylogenetic software.

+#### 2018-11-28_nyc_fastBAPS.R

+Script to perform fastBAPS analysis.

 #### Figure1_lineages_clustering.R

 Script to create figures 1B and 1C, including performing statistical test of association between patient sexual behavior and gonocococcal lineages.